HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

 Refer to the following steps to enable Lightweight Third-Party Authentication (LTPA) Single Sign-On (SSO) between Leap and DX in Kubernetes.
 These steps are based on [a community post](https://support.hcltechsw.com/community?id=community_blog&sys_id=ba541e4b1b820614f37655352a4bcbc4){target="_blank"} in HCLSoftware Community.

-1. Ensure both DX and Leap use an identical user registry configuration. <!--Do we have specific steps for this?
-Or can we link it to a doc that explains this step?-->
+1. Ensure both DX and Leap use an identical user registry configuration.

 2. Ensure both DX and Leap use the same realm name.